metarank/lightgbm4j/README.md

 ## Purpose

-LightGBM itself has a SWIG-generated JNI interface, which is possible to use directly from Java.
+LightGBM4j itself has a SWIG-generated JNI interface, which is possible to use directly from Java.
 The problem with SWIG wrappers is that they are extremely low-level.
 For example, to pass a java array thru SWIG, you need to do someting horrible:
 ```java
         SWIGTYPE_p_float dataBuffer = new_floatArray(input.length);